Universal chaotic dynamics from Krylov space: Krylov approach in ensemble average

 Similar to the SFF, the ramp in the transition probability does not rely on the specific sine kernel.
 Here, we work at $\beta=0$ for simplicity.
 Since the $\psi_n(E)$ in $\abs{\phi_n}^2$ is a $n$-degree polynomial of $E$, we can consider the generating function in the Gaussian ensemble average $\avg{\cdots}$, namely

 where $S[\rho]$ is an effective action of spectral density $\rho$ from Gaussian ensemble.
 The saddle point of $S$ is the semi-circle $\rho_s$.
-Considering fluctuation $\rho=\rho_s+\delta \rho$ and expanding $S$ around its saddle, one find the quadratic term \cite{Cotler:2017jue}
+Considering fluctuation $\rho=\rho_s+\delta \rho$ and expanding $S$ around its saddle, one finds the quadratic term \cite{Cotler:2017jue}

 where $\delta\rho_n=\int^\Lambda dE \delta\rho(E) e^{iEs_n}$ is the Fourier transformation from a finite domain of spectrum $E\in[-\Lambda/2,\Lambda/2]$ to discrete $s_n=2\pi n/\Lambda$ with $n\in\mathbb N$, $\text{Si}(x)=\int_0^x (\sinc t) dt$, and $\sinc(x)=(\sin x)/x$.
 Then the connected part of the generating function is related to the two-point function of $\delta\rho$, namely